Nilhcem/awesome-o-meter/README.md

 Install this app, and plug a Xiaomi MiKey on your device.

-Everytime you feel awesome, for whatever reason, press the MiKey as many time as you want, to increase your awesomeness counter.
+Everytime you feel awesome, for whatever reason, press the MiKey as many times as you want, to increase your awesomeness counter.

 ## Why?